What is Emetophobia?

 A sense of over-preparedness may also develop.
 Extra time may be spent planning for one-off situations.
 Someone may be on the lookout for the nearest bathroom.

-Here is the thing about vomit though.
-VOmit actually protects us!
+Here is the thing about vomit, though.
+Vomit actually protects us!
 If we have eaten bad food to have a stomach bug it is the body’s way of naturally cleaning itself.
 Vomiting is inevitable and totally out of our control.
-The problem with emetophobia is that all the worries and compulsions are trying to prevent vomit.
+The problem with emetophobia is that all the worries and compulsions are trying to prevent vomiting.
 Vomit is something that will happen from time to time in our lives.
 Worrying can not stop it.

 Although emetophobia isn’t talked about as much as some of the other common fears, it is still a well-known fear among both children and adults.
-One of the treatment options is to seek additional support via therapy.
+One of the treatment options is to seek additional support via specialized therapy.
 The most supported approach for Emetophobia Is ERP.
 ERP can help you get back into life by reducing avoidance and rumination.
-Step by step it can help you chip away at the challenges.
-ERP is a suppressed approach that can help you get back into your life.
+Step by step, it can help you chip away at the challenges.
+ERP is a research-based approach that can help you return to your life.